-The Commission may also choose to arrange its calls for proposals as a two-step submission process, whereby in the first step an outline proposal providing the essential aspects of the proposed project is submitted and evaluated with the help of external experts, and a full proposal is submitted in a second step by consortia retained after that initial evaluation.
+The Commission may also choose to arrange its calls for proposals as a two-step submission process, whereby in the first step a proposal providing the essential aspects of the proposed project is submitted and evaluated with the help of external experts, and a proposal covering all aspects of the project is submitted in a second step by consortia retained after the first stage evaluation.
 When a two-step approach is to be followed, it will be specified in the relevant call for proposals.
-Normally, however, STREPs will follow a one-step approach.
+Normally, however, co-ordination actions will follow a one-step approach.